andrearosr/gameofdrones-client/README.md

 ## Getting Started

-1. Clone this repo in your preferred location.
+1. Clone this repo in your preferred location and change to the `gameofdrones-client` directory.

 [Optional] The `master` branch uses a [heroku-hosted API](https://gofdrones.herokuapp.com/api/v1).
 If you want to use a local server instead, run from the project directory: